practicingruby/practicing-ruby-paid/posts/v5/007-dependencies-notifications-and-adjustments.md

-> **CREDIT:** While this article is my own work, it is based on ideas I got from
+> **CREDIT:** Although this article is my own work, it is based on ideas I got from
 > a very different but interesting early draft from Practicing Ruby reader
 > [Mike Subelsky][subelsky].
-I owe him a huge hat tip for suggesting that we should cover
+I owe him a huge hat tip for suggesting that we cover
-> this topic, and for helping me get started with it.
+> this topic and for helping me get started with it.

 The challenge of sensibly connecting a set of objects together to perform a complex task is one that confounds programmers of all skill levels.
 In fact, it is hard to reason about the relationships between objects without getting trapped by analysis paralysis.
 With that in mind, it is no surprise that so many of us struggle with this particular aspect of object-oriented programming.

 But like so many other problems we encounter in our work, this one can be simplified greatly by introducing a common vocabulary and some rough heuristics that make thinking and communicating about our code easier.
-For reasoning about this particular design challenge, the "Object Peer Stereotypes" described in [Growing Object Oriented Software, Guided by Tests][GOOS] give us some very useful conceptual tools to work with.
+For reasoning about this particular design challenge, the "Object Peer Stereotypes" described in [Growing Object-Oriented Software, Guided by Tests][GOOS] give us some very useful conceptual tools to work with.